Carlllllllllll/DiscordModerationBot/README.md

-# Discord Music Bot
+# Discord Moderation Bot

-_This is a discord music bot made by Fayaz and built on top of `discord.js`._
+_This is a discord moderation bot made by Fayaz and built on top of `discord.js`._

 ## SetUp Guide